-- For additional information of Board Committees, please refer section 8. - In addition, the Board has assigned the day-today management of the Company to the Chief Executive Officer, subject to clear instructions and within the bounds of their delegated authority, while the Board has the ultimate responsibility of the governance of the Company, some of the duties and tasks delegated to the Chief Executive Officer are as follows: - Develop and implement Board approved strategy reflecting long-term objectives and priorities. - Implement corporate governance framework established by the Board. - Assume full accountability to Board for all aspects of Al Meera operations and performance. - Maintain ongoing dialogue with the Board and Chairman. - Build and maintain an effective management team - Ensure adequate operational planning, risk management and internal control systems are in place. - Closely monitor operations and financial results in accordance with the plans and budgets. - Represent Al Meera to major customers, professional associations, service providers and regulators, and maintain effective internal and external public relations and act, in conjunction with the Chairman of the Board, as Al Meera authorized liaison officer with the media for press releases etc. - Spearhead major Al Meera initiatives.
+For additional information of Board Committees, please refer section 8.

+In addition, the Board has assigned the day-today management of the Company to the Chief Executive Officer, subject to clear instructions and within the bounds of their delegated authority, while the Board has the ultimate responsibility of the governance of the Company, some of the duties and tasks delegated to the Chief Executive Officer are as follows:

+- Develop and implement Board approved strategy reflecting long-term objectives and priorities. - Implement corporate governance framework established by the Board. - Assume full accountability to Board for all aspects of Al Meera operations and performance. - Maintain ongoing dialogue with the Board and Chairman. - Build and maintain an effective management team. - Ensure adequate operational planning, risk management and internal control systems are in place. - Closely monitor operations and financial results in accordance with the plans and budgets. - Represent Al Meera to major customers, professional associations, service providers and regulators, and maintain effective internal and external public relations and act, in conjunction with the Chairman of the Board, as Al Meera authorized liaison officer with the media for press releases etc. - Spearhead major Al Meera initiatives.

+Mr. Yousef AL Obaidan is the CEO of Al Meera Group.
 Executive management profiles can be found on Appendix 2.